 The first thing you need to focus on is fixing the physical ergonomics of your workspace.
 The keyboard, mouse, and screen are frustrating and archaic devices, but there is a lot we can do.

 The general principle is to keep your body aligned according to its natural and comfortable angles.
-Your back should be straight, feet flat on the ground, knees at or below your waist, your eyes looking straight ahead at the top of the screen, your shoulders low and relaxed, your elbows at a loose right angle, your hands at a 45° to the horizontal plane, fingers curved, and your wrists straight in all axes (for both keyboard and mouse–pivot laterally with your shoulder and elbow, not your wrist).
+Your back should be straight, feet flat on the ground, knees at or below your waist, your eyes looking straight ahead at the top of the screen, your shoulders low and relaxed, your elbows at a loose right angle, your hands rotated approximately 45° outward, fingers curved, and your wrists straight in all axes (for both keyboard and mouse–pivot laterally with your shoulder and elbow, not your wrist).

 Your body should feel natural and at rest.